-It’s impossible to overstate how important paying yourself first really is.
-We want everyone to succeed and everyone to achieve the type of financial independence that works best for them.
+It’s impossible to overstate how vital paying yourself first really is.
+We want everyone to succeed and achieve the type of financial independence that works best for them.
 Paying yourself first is the first step to getting there.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.